A View on the Future of Insurance Fraud Analytics

 Fraud is one of the largest costs for insurance carriers, therefore prevention is fundamental to ensuring a seamless experience.
 Accurate fraud scores at underwriting and continual proactive monitoring are going to be key to understanding which customers can be safely streamlined.
 Claims fraud detection need to be fast and aggregate data from numerous external sources.
 Leveraging fraud prevention techniques in this way allows carriers to process claims in seconds, reducing overall processing costs and also satisfying the good customers you want in your book.

-Enabling a frictionless customer experience with fraud prevention at its core will be a 2020 goal at carriers across the globe.
+Enabling a frictionless customer experience with fraud prevention at its core will be a 2022 goal for carriers across the globe.

 Technology Enables Fraud Itself

 While carriers are beginning to adopt more sophisticated fraud detection tools, modern technology has also made it far easier to commit opportunistic fraud.
 Increased digital interactions create a faceless experience, and insurance fraud increases in this environment where it truly appears to be a victimless crime.
 This challenge will present itself more aggressively in the coming years.

 However, this can be opposed through fraud prevention and other techniques, and if so, I see the trend quickly reversing as carriers leverage sophisticated models to proactively identify and combat new fraud patterns.

 I’m already seeing this from the many fraud pools I’ve been privileged to be an active part of over the years, and the desire to collaborate between carriers is increasing.
 Whether it’s sharing known fraud information across carriers or leveraging a central consortium, straight-through processing has increased the need for these shared services and will continue to do so.